Medellín (song): Live performances

 On April 19, 2019, it was confirmed by Billboard that Madonna and Maluma would perform "Medellín" live for the first time at the Billboard Music Awards, which would take place at the MGM Grand Garden Arena in Las Vegas on May 1 of that year.
-The performance featured four virtual versions of her Madame X alter ego — a secret agent, a musician, a cha-cha instructor and a bride.
+The performance featured four virtual versions of her Madame X alter ego – a secret agent, a musician, a cha-cha instructor and a bride.
 Elements also present included a garden, rain and bursting blasts of color, provided by augmented reality, marking the first time it was used on American television.
 The effects were made through volumetric capture and game engine Unreal Engine.
 Jamie King, Madonna's creative director, said he looked for something special for the performance and settled on the idea of augmented reality, as he wanted to explore a way to involve her Madame X personas into the performance, as well as the possibility of Madonna being able to perform with them.
 Attendees of the awards show were able to see only through the screens inside the arena.

 After being introduced by Kelly Clarkson, Madonna started the performance laying beneath a virtual garden, wearing a "pirate-like getup" and an eye-patch with an X, as well as "retro pin-curled wave[d]" hair.
 As Maluma appeared while wearing silky black button-down, the stage transformed into a patio restaurant, and they danced together on the tables as well as with the virtual versions of Madame X. During the performance, the singers recreated scenes from the song's music video, including Maluma removing a garter from Madonna's thigh.
 After the performance, the song rose by 261% in streams to 2,200,000, increasing from 596,000.
 Andrew Unterberger from Billboard ranked it as the second best performance of the night, calling the performance "memorable" and saying it was "good to see that the pop legend certainly hasn't lost her ability to surprise and delight".
 The performance ultimately won the Best Use of AR in Live Broadcast category at the Lumiere Awards.

-Madonna later performed "Medellín" on her Madame X Tour (2019−20).
+Madonna later performed "Medellín" on her Madame X Tour (2019–20).
 It was included in the "club section" of the show, with Madonna recreating the Billboard Music Awards performance.
 Maluma also appeared on the screens in various places around the set.
 For Ben Crandell of the Sun-Sentinel, it was an "upbeat favorite of the night".
+The performance was included on the live album Madame X: Music from the Theater Xperience.
 Additionally, the song was performed for select dates during Maluma's 2019–21 11:11 World Tour.
 Madonna and Maluma performed the track along with her 2000 single "Music" during his Medallo en el mapa concert in Medellín, Colombia, on April 30, 2022.
 Madonna wore a pink dress and braids, and according to Agencia EFE, her appearance on stage was the climax of the concert, as both artists "took over the stage dancing and provoking in the most suggestive Madonna style" during the performance of the song.